-Frogs return to the pond to mate in Spring and spawn
+Frogs return to the pond in Spring and leave frog spawn.

 Frogs in Spring:

-Freshwater Habitats Trust (formerly Pond conservation) are asking pond owners to take part in the Big Spawn Count every year to see how many clumps of spawn appear in your pond so they can see how many breeding females are reported.
+Freshwater Habitats Trust (formerly Pond conservation) ask pond owners to take part in the Pondnet Big Spawn Count every year to see how many clumps of spawn appear in your pond so they can see how many breeding females are reported.

 Big Spawn Count results show:

-- The timing of spawn being laid depends on the outside temperature and can vary by 2-3 weeks
+- Frogs Spawn laying depends on the outside temperature and can vary by 2-3 weeks.

-- A smaller pond of 1mx1m had, on average, 7 clumps of spawn (or 7 visiting female frogs whichever way you want to look at it).
+- A smaller pond of 1mx1m had, on average, 7 clumps of spawn (or 7 visiting female frogs).

-The area around the pond should be a well planted habitat giving protection and hiding places to get the best numbers of frog visitors.
+- Plant the area around the pond densely to give a habitat for protection and hiding places to get the best numbers of frog visitors and survivors.

 Froglife (the wildlife charity for conservation of amphibians and reptiles) advise that frog spawn is not taken from one pond to another to help control the spread of invasive pond plants and amphibian diseases.